chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 ### Control and Data Are Always in Sync

-If at some point a control path is proven to be never taken, we not only need to remove the control nodes but also the data nodes.
-The same principle is also true when data dies: The control path that uses the dead data also needs to be removed.
-If we fail to do that, the graph becomes inconsistent and might result in a crash (either by hitting an assertion failure during compilation or by emitting wrong code).
+If at some point a control path is proven to be never taken, we not only need to remove the control nodes but also the data nodes specific to that path.
+The same principle is also true when data nodes die: All control nodes on the path that use the dead data nodes also need to be removed.
+While the first property is not that difficult to maintain (data nodes without uses are just removed), the latter is not that straight forward.
+Sure, control nodes without uses are also just removed, but we need to be more careful.
+We are required to _completely_ remove all control nodes leading up to the dead data node uses (i.e. all control paths).
+These could be inside a nested loop which we need to kill entirely.
+Failing to do so, could leave the graph in an inconsistent state.
+This will have unpredictable consequences in further optimizations and code emission.
+We could end up hitting an assertion failure further down the road or emitting wrong code, resulting in a crash or wrong execution at runtime.

 With that in mind, let us quickly remind us what Loop Predication is doing.

 ## Loop Predication
 The goal of Loop Predication is to hoist certain checks out of a loop.
-As a result, we only need to execute the check once instead of during each iteration which has a positive impact on performance.
+As a result, we only need to execute these checks once before the start of the loop instead of during each iteration which has a positive impact on performance.

 ### Conditions
 Loop Predication can only remove checks (i.e. a `IfNode/RangeCheckNode`) out of a loop if they belong to one of the